JetBrains/lincheck/docs/topics/blocking-data-structures.md

 [//]: # (title: Testing blocking data structures)

 Lincheck supports testing blocking data structures implemented with [suspending functions](https://github.com/Kotlin/KEEP/blob/master/proposals/coroutines.md#coroutines-overview) from the Kotlin language.
-The examples of such data structures from the `kotlinx.coroutines` library are mutexes, semaphores, and channels
+The examples of such data structures from the `kotlinx.coroutines` library are mutexes, semaphores, and channels.

 For more information on these data structures, see the [Coroutines guide](https://kotlinlang.org/docs/reference/coroutines/coroutines-guide.html).

 ### Dual data structures

 Some data structures are blocking by design.
-Consider the synchronous queues (also known as channels in coroutines libraries), where senders and receivers perform a rendezvous handshake as a part of their protocol when senders wait for receivers and vice versa.
+Consider the synchronous queues (also known as channels in coroutine libraries), where senders and receivers perform a rendezvous handshake as a part of their protocol when senders wait for receivers and vice versa.